troglobit/finit/doc/config.md

 For more info on the different states of a service, see the separate document [Finit Services](service.md).

+> When running <kbd>make install</kbd> no default `/etc/finit.conf` is
+> installed since system requirements differ too much.
+There are some
+> examples in the `contrib/` directory, which can be used as a base.

 Service Wrapper Scripts
 -----------------------